 A control tower, anchored to a moon and providing a sanctuary to corporation, or allied pilots with the appropriate access code.
 Ships cannot be cloaked within the shields, but they also cannot be targeted or harmed.
 Towers also generally have defences that will open fire on any non-friendly targets, so caution must be taken when scouting hostile towers.

-Wormhole space.
+Wormhole space, or Anoikis if you are a friend of lore.
 Any system that is not connected to empire space by a stargate, and thus needs to be navigated by the use of wormholes, hence its name.
 Currently designated as 'unclaimable' for the basis of sovereignty.
 The security level of w-space is equivalent to 0.0, or null-sec, and is completely lawless.

 In order to run sites more effectively, a supplementary bookmark can be made away from the deadspace beacon that marks the site itself.
 This supplementary bookmark is normally used to provide a more convenient initial point from where to engage the initial wave of Sleepers, and is where the fleet warps in to, hence the term.